-- have ever had bleeding problems - have liver or kidney problems - are pregnant or plan to become pregnant.
-It is not known if XARELTO will harm your unborn baby. - o Tell your doctor right away if you become pregnant during treatment with XARELTO.
+- have or ever had bleeding problems - have liver or kidney problems - have antiphospholipid syndrome (APS) - are pregnant or plan to become pregnant.
+It is not known if XARELTO will harm your unborn baby. - Tell your doctor right away if you become pregnant during treatment with XARELTO.
 Taking XARELTO while you are pregnant may increase the risk of bleeding in you or in your unborn baby. - If you take XARELTO during pregnancy tell your doctor right away if you have any signs or symptoms of bleeding or blood loss.
 See "What is the most important information I should know about XARELTO?" for signs and symptoms of bleeding. - are breastfeeding or plan to breastfeed.
-XARELTO may pass into your breast milk.
-You and your doctor should decide if you will take XARELTO or breastfeed.
+XARELTO can pass into your breast milk.
+Talk to your doctor about the best way to feed your baby during treatment with XARELTO.